rootchips/roslansaidi.com/content/article/automated-deployment-using-github-actions.md

 - Click __Add key__
 <br><br>

-### Step 6 - Check the connection between server and Github
+### Check the connection between server and Github
 You need to test the SSH connections before proceeding to the next steps:

 ```sh